-Race — Anatomically, individuals who are Asian, as well as Inuit and other northern Indigenous people, have narrower anterior chamber angles.
-This results in a higher incidence of narrow-angle glaucoma.
+Race – Anatomically, individuals who are Asian, as well as Inuit and other northern indigenous people, have narrower anterior chamber drainage angles.
+This results in a higher incidence of narrow-angle glaucoma in these populations.

 Sex – When studied in Caucasians, narrow-angle glaucoma occurs three times more frequently in women than in men.
 Among African Americans, men and women appear to be affected equally.